Entanglement entropy from entanglement contour: higher dimensions: Entanglement entropy and entanglement contour for annuli and spherical shells

-In this subsection we extend the discussion for annuli to higher dimensions, and calculate the entanglement contour function and entanglement entropy for spherical shell with rotation symmetry.
-Based on the contour function \eqref{contoursphere} for balls in arbitrary dimensions, we straightforwardly get the entanglement entropy for a $(d-1)$-dimensional ball $\mathcal{A}$ with radius $R_e$ in CFT$_d$,
+It is easy to extend the above discussion to higher dimensions.
+Based on the contour function \eqref{contoursphere} for balls in general dimensions, we can evaluate the entanglement entropy for a $(d-1)$-dimensional spherical region $A$ with radius $R_2$ in CFT$_d$,